pdcawley/bofh.org.uk/content/post/virtual-gig-like-thing.md

 ## Ticket Prices {#ticket-prices}

 It's the internet!
 It won't cost you a penny to watch me perform.
-However, right now, daft stuff like this is my ownly potential source of income, so I would be deeply grateful if you could either ["Buy me a coffee"](https://ko-fi.com/pdcawley) via Ko-Fi or [sign up](https://twitch.tv/signup) for a free Twitch account and subscribe to my channel.
+However, right now, daft stuff like this is my only potential source of income, so I would be deeply grateful if you could either ["Buy me a coffee"](https://ko-fi.com/pdcawley) via Ko-Fi or [sign up](https://twitch.tv/signup) for a free Twitch account and subscribe to my channel.